gabrieleletta97/gabrieleletta97.github.io/_publications/9-pah.md

 ---
-title: "Panic at the Hospital: An Economic Appraisal of Violence Against Italian Healthcare Workers.
-[JMP]"
+title: "Panic at the Hospital: An Economic Appraisal of Violence Against Italian Healthcare Workers."
 collection: publications
 authors:
   - name: "Matteo Ferraro"